|Out of Darkness - Light, A History of Canadian Military Intelligence, Volume 4, 2006-2011 (Book pending)

 Honorary Lieutenant-Colonel for 3 Intelligence Company (Halifax)

-When the 34th Anniversary of the Intelligence Branch is celebrated in 2016, there will be much to be proud of looking back on our accomplishments.
+When the 35th Anniversary of the Intelligence Branch being celebrated in October 2017, there will be much to be proud of looking back on our accomplishments.
 When the newly formed Intelligence Branch formally stood up on 29 October 1982, there were 88 Intelligence Officers and 195 Intelligence Operators for a total of 283 in the Regular Force and an additional 24 Reserve Intelligence Officers and 50 Intelligence Operators officially serving.
 The primary adversary faced by Canadian soldiers at that time was considered to be the Soviet Union, and serving intelligence personnel were actively engaged in the Cold War.
 Today, there are more than 400 Intelligence Officers and well over 600 Intelligence Operators in service around the globe.
 The Soviet Union no longer exists and many Intelligence Branch members are engaged in a hot war in Afghanistan carrying out the fight against global terrorism.

 Authors David Stafford and Rhodri Jeffreys-Jones wrote, “the intelligence relationship between three important North Atlantic powers (Canada, the UK and the US) in the Twenty-first century, from [the Second World War] to post-Cold War… cemented loose and often informal inter-allied agreements on security intelligence that had preceded it, and created new and important areas of close and formal co-operation in such areas as code-breaking and foreign intelligence.
 Anglo American SIGINT, the OSS/SOE connection, the Venona intercepts and the unmasking of Alger Hiss, Harry Dexter White, and the defection of Igor Gouzenko”, are a few examples of this co-operation.